Feminist Perspectives on Crime and Deviance

 Household Production

-According to Walby individual men still benefit from women’s unpaid labour.
+According to Walby men still benefit from women’s unpaid labour.
 Women still do most of the housework and childcare.
-However easier divorce means women are not as trapped as the once were by marriage and some black feminists see family life as less exploitative than the labour market, where there is considerable racism.
+However, easier divorce means women are not as trapped as they once were by marriage and some black feminists see family life as less exploitative than the labour market, where there is considerable racism.

 Culture